chjj/blessed/README.md

 #### ProgressBar (from Input)

 A progress bar allowing various styles.
+This can also be used as a form input.

 ##### Options: